gnikolovski/behance_block/README.txt

 INTRODUCTION
 ------------

-The Behance API Drupal 8 module allows you to pull content from Behance and display projects on your own website.
+The Behance Block Drupal 8 module allows you to pull content from Behance and display projects on your own website.
 Behance is the leading online platform to showcase creative work, and by using this module you will get access to the data behind millions of projects.
 Since Behance limits API calls, this module stores